Art Grant Program

 The Pierce County Arts Commission supports arts activities in Pierce County through its Art Grant program.
 The Commission works with a limited budget to assist projects that provide arts education, art programming, or art experiences for youth or to economically challenged areas within the County that are under-served by arts and cultural activities.

 The application period for the Art Grant 2023 Funding Cycle closed on January 25, 2023.
+Grant applicants will be notified of their funding status on or around February 28.

 The Pierce County Art Grant program began in 1986 to increase access to the arts, develop educational programs, provide support for unincorporated and underserved areas of Pierce County and to celebrate cultural diversity.